 Children's Day 2016

 - In the lead up to Children’s Day in November 2016, PSD organized four days of friendly sports competitions across five of its community program centres in Bhubaneswar.

 - Competitions were held in dodgeball, beat the ball, and touch and run.
 273 children participated in the celebrations, of which 44% were girls

 Mayurbhanj Football League

-- As part of its Khel Vikas program, PSD organized a yearly 5k Race in the Ganjam District of Odisha, from Tamana village to the Gram Vikas campus, Mohuda.
+- As part of its Khel Vikas program, PSD organized a yearly 5k race in the Ganjam district of Odisha.
+The course of the race ran from Tamana village to the Gram Vikas campus, Mohuda.

-- PSD hosted the Odisha State Weightlifting Championship 2014-15 for Youth, Junior and Senior Categories in November, 2014 at the Centre of Sporting Excellence it had established as part of the Khel Vikas program.
+- PSD hosted the Odisha State Weightlifting Championship 2014-15 for Youth, Junior and Senior categories in November 2014 at the Centre of Sporting Excellence, established as part of the Khel Vikas program.